 Train, serve, relocate – this is the cycle of life in the military.
 Eventually, the cycle comes to an end as everyone, at some time or another, separates from the military and takes the necessary steps to transition into civilian life.
 One of the primary steps in transitioning into civilian life is securing a civilian job, which means building a military to civilian resume.

 Although searching for a job outside of the military can be frightening and stressful, keep in mind that the skills, experience, and the professional military education you developed throughout your tenure in the military is extremely valuable in today’s job market.
 Your experience is what makes you unique and your civilian resume should explain why.

 See, your civilian resume’s job is to get your foot in the door.
-Your civilian resume is a part of telling your story — who you are, what you did, when and where you did it, and finally, it precisely shows why you’re good at doing it.
+Your civilian resume is a part of telling your story — who you are, what you did, when and where you did it, and finally, it showcases your achievements.
 With help from your performance evaluation, you can create a resume that will position you to be a marketable candidate in today’s workforce.

 The Performance Evaluation is the Link to Building a Civilian Resume

 As a military member or veteran, you may be unaware of the fact that your performance evaluation is one of the greatest tools in transferring your military accomplishments and highlights into a civilian resume.
 Transferring your military experience into terms and phrases that civilians will understand is important because a civilian employer or hiring representative simply cannot decipher the information included in your performance evaluation.

 For example, if you tell the hiring manager, “My MOS in the Army was a 31 Bravo or 31B,” the employer wouldn’t be able to relate.
 However, if you say, “I was a police officer or in law enforcement in the Army,” it’s much easier to understand, which is why translation is necessary.